 Recordings should only be made accessible to those students enrolled on the course unless otherwise agreed by the staff delivering the learning activity.

 Staff member/s delivering the learning activity should inform students that the activity is to be recorded and apply discretion and pause or later edit a recording, for example if sensitive material is being taught or if the recording is considered to be interfering with interactive teaching.

-Any use of a recording other than for a student’s personal use in relation to their studies or any unauthorised distribution, wholly or in part of a recording will be considered a breach of the ISS Computer Regulations and will be subject to disciplinary action.
+Any use of a recording other than for a student’s personal use in relation to their studies or any unauthorised distribution, wholly or in part of a recording will be considered a breach of the Digital Technology Acceptable Use Policy and will be subject to disciplinary action.

 Covert recording of any learning activity is not permitted and will be treated as a disciplinary offence.

 Students may have the opportunity to make an audio recording of learning activities for study purposes where official recordings are not available.
 To allow this the student must, in advance of the learning activity, seek approval from the staff member/s delivering the activity.
 The decision to allow a recording will, however, lie with the staff member/s delivering the learning activity.